-It may seem that scratch cards have been around forever but actually the first mass-produced version of the game was only launched 1973.
+It may seem that scratch cards have been around forever, but actually, the first mass-produced version of the game was only launched in 1973.
 The card, created by ‘Scientific Games‘, was called ‘The Instant Game’.
 It contained five panels that customers could remove with a coin.
 It offered a whopping prize of $10,000 and boldly claimed that “1 out of 5 tickets wins”.

-The design was very similar to the version we know and love today so it was no surprise that the card became a hit.
-Scratch cards are a fun way of testing your luck but they are still a form of gambling.
-So even though few of us have ever won more than £25, why do we still buy them and are there better alternatives?
+The design was very similar to the version we know and love today, so it was no surprise that the card became a hit.
+Scratch cards are a fun way of testing your luck, but they are still a form of gambling.
+So even though few of us have won more than £25, why do we still buy them, and are there better alternatives?

 The Joy Of A Scratch Card

-Ideally, we all want to win something, even if it just the cost of the card.
-But then you have the hassle of going back to the shop to claim your £2!
+Ideally, we all want to win something, even if it is just the cost of the card.
+But then you have the hassle of returning to the shop to claim your £2!